-Program Description Appliance Recycling Program Incentive for the collection and recycle of refrigerators and/or standalone freezers, which permanently removes the units from service.
-This program has been suspended.
-Duke Energy is working on collecting appliances that were not collected before program suspension.
-In December 2017 a letter was sent to the PSC requesting program closure.
-Energy Assessments Program Provides customers with a free energy audit of their home and an energy efficiency starter kit including LED bulbs, a shower head, and more.
-Energy Efficiency Education Program Engages school children with a live in-school theatrical presentation regarding energy efficiency and allows children to receive a home energy efficiency kit featuring weather stripping and LED bulbs.
-Energy-Efficient Appliances and Devices The Company provides financial incentives for customers to install energy-efficient equipment.
-The program consists of measures related to pool equipment, lighting, and hot water heating.
-Incentives range from \$100 - \$350.
-Heating, Ventilation, and Air Conditioning (HVAC) Energy Efficiency Program Provides customers with financial incentives to install or take action around making their homes or HVAC equipment more energy efficient.
-Incentives range from \$300 - \$400.
-Multi-Family Energy Efficiency Program Targeted at getting energy- and water-efficient measures including lighting, water heating, and weather stripping installed in multi-family dwellings.
-The property assessment and installation of the products is FREE.
+Program Description Energy Assessments Provides customers with a free energy audit of their home and an energy efficiency starter kit including LED bulbs, a shower head, and more.
+Energy Efficiency Education Engages school children with a live in-school theatrical presentation regarding energy efficiency and allows children to receive a home energy efficiency kit featuring weather stripping and LED bulbs.
+Energy-Efficient Appliances and Devices The Company provides incentives for customers to install energy-efficient equipment.
+The program consists of measures related to lighting, and water heating and usage.
+Income-Qualified Energy Efficiency and Weatherization Assistance This program consists of three components to provide energy efficiency to low income customers.
+Neighborhood Energy Saver targets neighborhoods considered low-income for participation based on third party and census data.
+Customers are provided with direct installation of measures into the home to increase energy efficiency and comfort level.
+Energy efficiency education is also provided.
+The Weatherization and Equipment Replacement Program provides funds for weatherization measures and/or heating system replacement.
+The Refrigerator Replacement Program includes replacement of inefficient operable refrigerators in low income households.
+Multi-Family Energy Efficiency Targeted at getting lighting- and water-efficient measures installed in multi-family dwellings.
 My Home Energy Report A periodic report is sent to customers to engage them around their energy usage by providing them with a comparison to similar customers.
 The report also provides customers with actionable energy-saving tips.
-Income-Qualified Energy Efficiency and Weatherization Program Provides income-qualified households with highly incentivized home weatherization.
-It also includes a program that uses neighborhood engagements to directly install low-cost measures such as efficient lighting in homes in a targeted neighborhood.
-Payments will be made to the administering agency on behalf of the customer.
-Power Manager Program provides customers with a financial incentive to allow the Company to cycle a customer's air conditioner during peak events.
+Smart \$aver® Energy Efficiency This program offers measures to reduce energy consumption in the home.
+Incentives are available for HVAC, attic insulation/air sealing, duct sealing, variable speed pool pumps, and heat pump water heaters.
+Rebates range from \$100 - \$425.
+Power Manager Program provides customers with a financial incentive to allow the Company to interrupt or cycle a customer's air conditioner during peak events.
 Participants will receive a total of \$32 in bill credits each year.
-Prepaid Advantage Pilot Program This program allows customers to pay for electric service before it is used, which allows them to pay in accordance with their desired payment frequency and amount.
 Time-of-Use Rate Under this rate, participants pay a higher rate during times of the day when demand for electricity is higher, and a lower rate during times when demand is lower.
 Online Resources Online tools and tips including energy calculators.